Theragun Pro Review

 The Theragun really shone after a long weekend of packing, cleaning, and moving into a new house!
 Carrying couches and appliances left me sore and stiff, but the Theragun's work on my lower back kept me on my feet!

 I also had the chance to try out the mini version of the Theragun.
-Unlike the 3 full-sized units, the Mini is a smaller, more portable version of the massager.
+Unlike the 3 fill-sized units, the Mini is a smaller, more portable version of the massager.
 It has a solid triangle handle and comes in a small, padded zipper pouch.
-It's quieter than the Pro model (though I assume not as quiet at the "Elite" model, the quietest in the lineup).
+It's quieter than the Pro model (though I assume not as quiet at the "Prime" model, the quietest in the lineup).
 It only comes with the standard ball so I would recommend purchasing the dampener attachment separately.
 It also doesn't have Bluetooth but you are still able to follow along with routines on the app, you just have to control the device manually with its single button.